javajosh/fibonacci-node/readme.md

 ### Markdown
 For Markdown, I found a lot of resources, especially the ["Markdown Preview" plugin for Sublime Text](https://github.com/revolunet/sublimetext-markdown-preview).
 That actually comes with a cheatsheet, but I also like [this Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), too.
 I really like markdown!
 There's a bit of a learning curve though, but with the right BTD loop (read: preview tool), it's easy enough to make mistakes and correct them (e.g. getting the link syntax right, and weird spacing rules for bulleted lists.)

+Note that, as the size of this `readme.md` increases in size, preview becomes slower, and actually crashed Sublime.
+The workaround is a restart, but clearly this software needs some love.

 ### Git
 The go to resource for Git seems to be the [SCM Book][].
 It's a bit long, though, and not very interactive.
 One of these days I'd like to write a better git tutorial!
 Here are some other git links I've collected over time: